How to Socially Connect during Social Distancing

 Play games online.
 For many people, and for seniors in particular, playing games with others is a treasured pastime, but social distancing measures, this activity is literally off the table.
 An alternative is to play those same games online.
 There are many game sites that offer all the classics — card games, Yahtzee, Scrabble, and more — and are set up so that people can play the games in real time with other people.
 Games can also help with dementia symptoms — memory games exercise different areas of the brain, helping seniors to be more focused and alert.
 In order to provide quality dementia care, the level of skill needs to be matched with the abilities of the person.
 Some memory-based game ideas include Go Fish, Match a Pair, and Spot the Difference.

 Alegre Home Care is serving communities during the COVID-19 pandemic by continuing to provide quality in-home care services.
 Caregivers are following all universal precaution guidelines and, as always, are ensuring that their clients receive the best possible care.
 An in-home caregiver can help seniors continue to run errands, meet up virtually with friends, and stay connected with their community.
 Home caregiving services can also help seniors with limited mobility take care of household tasks.
 And, of course, a caregiver is a valuable source of companionship and support.

-If you need care for seniors in San Francisco or a surrounding Bay Area community, please reach out to us at Alegre Home Care.
+If you need senior home care in Stockton or a surrounding Bay Area community, please reach out to us at Alegre Home Care.
 All of our in-home caregivers are highly trained, receive full background checks, and go through continual education in order to provide quality care.
 We have offices in San Francisco, Oakland, Stockton, San Mateo, San Jose, Santa Rosa, San Rafael, and Modesto and serve multiple counties.
 Give us a call today and see how we can help!